wp-plugins/dkoated-cta-buttons/readme.txt

 * Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==
+1. Extralarge buttons: Normal-style with sub-headlines
+2. Extralarge buttons: Normal-style without sub-headlines

-Visit [DKOATED CTA Buttons WordPress Plugin Page](http://DKOATED.com/dkoated-cta-buttons-wordpress-plugin/) for screenshots and working demos.
+or visit [DKOATED CTA Buttons WordPress Plugin DEMO Page](http://DKOATED.com/dkoated-cta-buttons-wordpress-plugin-demo/) for a working live demo.

 == Changelog ==
+= 1.4.0 =
+* New button styles: Three different styles to choose from!
+* New button size: Extra Large!
+* Fixed some minor annoyances in the admin panel

 = 1.3.4 =
 * Fixed an error, where the button would not render in the text-widget
 * Cleaned up the admin panel with dropdowns for attributes